NTAP/mantis/doc/deploy-magi-docker-compose.md

 This manual shows how to deploy magi, using Docker compose.
 We have created a Docker image with magi installed and we will use that image, to create a Spark cluster with 4 Docker containers, one running Spark master and the other three running Spark workers.

-The instructions have been tested on servers with a Debian 8.3 OS.
+The instructions have been tested on servers with a debian 8 or debian 9 OS.

 0. git clone magi